 Andy Leask, Head of English and Distance Learning, gives an introduction to our Distance Learning strategy at St George's using Office 365 and Microsoft Teams.
-By using Office 365 to deliver our school curriculum we are also preparing students to work remotely, skills that will be needed for the 21st-century workplace.
+By using Office 365 to deliver our online learning school curriculum we are also preparing students to work remotely, skills that will be needed for the 21st-century workplace.

 We are using Office 365 to communicate with students and colleagues while engaged in distance learning.
 Teams offers us a space for each class or cohort to come together, to communicate with their teachers and their peers, in many different ways:

 'I have loved my online classes!
 The timed assignments worked really well and I had no issues with submitting my evidence.
 I have found our tasks and discussions extremely thought provoking and have even rewatched the Two Popes with my mum for further discussion.
 I have learnt so much in areas I previously knew little about and have as a result, done more research into the military cop in Argentina and Orthodox traditions'.
 L6 Pupil'I have been enjoying distance learning, it gives us an opportunity to move away from the exam syllabus (at the moment), allowing us to enjoy the content more and it means we can focus on very current, real life issues, helping put ‘everything’ in better context.
 I enjoy discussing a different topic every week, it means we receive a great range of new information that is fresh, exciting and interesting.
 The Microsoft Teams calls feel very relaxed, it's like a normal, back and forth conversation, allowing us to properly think and discuss rather than just monologue for forty minutes'. - L6 Pupil

 We can issue instructions and respond to questions from students via text

 We can post videos explaining instructions, or outlining concepts